 However, it does come with some risks.
 If you don’t drive safely and within the limits of your rig, you can get bogged or worse, flip your car on its side or its head.
 Yes, it happens!
 That’s why it’s super important to start off slow and confidently tackle beginner tracks before you move on to the hard stuff.

-4WD Must Dos for Beginners (and all 4WD enthusiasts)
+4WD Tips for Beginners (and all 4WD enthusiasts)

-– Sounds obvious, but if you own an AWD (all wheel drive), don’t attempt to access 4WD tracks.
+Sounds obvious, but if you own an AWD (all-wheel drive), don’t attempt to access 4WD tracks.
 It’s only going to end badly for you.
-Read about the difference here
+Read about the difference.

-– Also, know how to use your 4WD.
+Also, know how to use your 4WD.
 Again, sounds obvious but if you’re new to 4WDing, it’s a good idea to do a course or have someone teach you how to properly drive your 4WD.
-This is a good article to help you out

 Easy 4WD Tracks Near Sydney